Bianca-Pasat/MOI/docs/source/miRNA.rst

    params{
-       dgergroupingfactor_mirna        =  "condition" # column name where your treatments are located edgerformulamodelmatrix_mirna   =  "~0 + condition" # design matrix, values have to be column names in deseq2 samplesheet_mirna.csv
+       dgergroupingfactor_mirna        =  "condition" # column name where your treatments are located edgerformulamodelmatrix_mirna   =  "~0 + condition" # design matrix, values have to be column names in the samplesheet_mirna.csv
        edgercontrasts_mirna            = "TNBC-non_TNBC"  # contrasts of interest.
 Values have to be present in the samplesheet_mirna.csv
    }